Azure/Spark-Operationalization-On-Azure/README.md

 The supplied Jupyter notebooks run the services on your DSVM.

-To run the RRS service in a production scenario (not on the DSVM), you need to set up an ACS cluster.
-To setup the ACS cluster, run the following command:

-...ACS provisioning command

 To run a batch job in a production scenario (not on the DSVM), you need to set up an HDI cluster.
 To setup the HDI cluster, run the following command